thcasey3/lrengine/docs/source/auto_examples/template.rst

         date_format="YYYYMMDD",  # format of any date strings in the file or folder names )

 ..
-GENERATED FROM PYTHON SOURCE LINES 57-59
+GENERATED FROM PYTHON SOURCE LINES 58-60

 Pass the **start** object to the user defined function to add classifiers to the **.frame**, then print the **.head()** of **.frame**,

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-61
+GENERATED FROM PYTHON SOURCE LINES 60-62

 .. code-block:: default

     lrobject.drive()
     print(lrobject.frame.head())

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-65
+GENERATED FROM PYTHON SOURCE LINES 65-66

 Add a dictionary to the **start** object that is a map of the parent directory,

 ..
-GENERATED FROM PYTHON SOURCE LINES 65-66
+GENERATED FROM PYTHON SOURCE LINES 66-67

 .. code-block:: default

     lrobject.map_directory()

 ..
-GENERATED FROM PYTHON SOURCE LINES 69-73
+GENERATED FROM PYTHON SOURCE LINES 70-74

 Create a seaborn.relplot correlating the two outputs.
 Replace **'None'** for hue with date_delta if it exists in your **.frame**, or maybe with a third output if you have more than two.
 The **'seaborn_args'** dictionary should have keys that are the arguments that would be given to **seaborn.relplot** and any allowed values according to **seaborn.relplot** documentation,

 ..
-GENERATED FROM PYTHON SOURCE LINES 73-74
+GENERATED FROM PYTHON SOURCE LINES 74-75

 .. code-block:: default